microsoft/NeuralSpeech/PriorGrad-acoustic/README.md

 Note that you need to build the dataset (step 4 in the Quick Start section above) to use the checkpoints for other functionalities.

-Pre-built statistics (inference-only): [Download from Azure blob storage](https://msramllasc.blob.core.windows.net/modelrelease/ljspeech_hfg.zip) and unzip the file to `data/ljspeech_hfg`
+Pre-built statistics (LJSpeech, inference-only): [Download from Azure blob storage](https://msramllasc.blob.core.windows.net/modelrelease/ljspeech_hfg.zip) and unzip the file to `data/ljspeech_hfg`

 PriorGrad: [Download from Azure blob storage](https://msramllasc.blob.core.windows.net/modelrelease/priorgrad_am.zip) and unzip the file to `checkpoints/priorgrad`